tatianabarbone/tatianabarbone.github.io/pages/about.md

 Last summer I worked as a Digital/IT Intern at Dell Technologies on the Connectivity and IoT team, where I analyzed and visualized aggregated log data in the connectivity space to create beautiful, useful, and concise data visualizations using [pandas](http://pandas.pydata.org/) and [matplotlib](https://matplotlib.org/).

-I'm currently working on learning [SQL](https://dev.mysql.com/doc/).
+I'm currently working on building a NLP chatbot :)

 Some of my hobbies include photography, graphic design and running.